 It is difficult to make a man miserable while he feels worthy of himself.

-This article is part of an 8 part series to help you develop more confidence in the pursuit of your goals.
-Here is a list of all articles within this series:
+This the article is part of an 8 part series to help you develop more confidence in the pursuit of your goals.
+Here is a list of all articles in this series: